florent37/Freezer/README.md

 To find all users
 - with `name` "Florent"
-- or who own a cat with `named` "Java"
+- or who own a pet with `named` "Java"
-- or who own a cat `named` "Sasha"

 you would write:
 ```java